It can be frightening if you start bleeding during pregnancy.

 #2: Breakthrough Bleeding

 Some women experience what is known as ‘breakthrough bleeding’, during the times when a period would have normally been due.
-So the bleeding would appear at around 4, 8 and 12 weeks of pregnancy.
-It’s often accompanied by the feeling you would normally associate with your period being imminent, i.e. back ache, cramps, a heavy sensation in your pelvis, feeling bloated and ‘off’.
+Therefore bleeding would appear at around 4, 8 and 12 weeks of pregnancy.
+It’s often accompanied by the feeling you would normally associate with your period being imminent, i.e. backache, cramps, a heavy sensation in the pelvis, feeling bloated and ‘off’.

 #3: Threatened or Actual Miscarriage